lwheinsberg/NUR_VarSel/CaseStudy.md

 ### Selected model

-Next, use backwards elimination to identify the “selected” model.
+Next, use backwards elimination to identify the “selected” model using R’s built in approach.

 ``` r
 # Selected model ---------------------------------------------------